A traditional Leek and Potato Soup for St. Patrick’s Day. Serve it hot in winter or cold in summer.

 Melt the butter in a large, deep saucepan or Dutch oven over medium heat.
 Add the onion, leeks, and potatoes.
 Add salt and pepper to taste.
 Saute, stirring gently, for 5-6 minutes or until the onion and leeks have softened but are not brown.
 Add the stock.
 Bring to a boil.
 Reduce the heat and simmer, uncovered, for 20-30 minutes or until the potatoes are quite tender.

-While the soup is cooking, prepare the croutons and bacon.
+While the soup is cooking, prepare the croutons and bacon garnish.

-For the bacon: cook 4 slices thick cut bacon.
+Cook 4 slices thick cut bacon.
 Crumble and set aside.
-For the croutons: trim the crusts from 4 slices of whole wheat bread.
+Make the croutons by trimming the crusts from 4 slices of whole wheat bread.
 Cut the bread into cubes.
 Toast the croutons in a skillet with 2 tablespoons butter, and a dash of salt and pepper.

 Remove the pot from the heat and use either an immersion blender or food processor to blend the soup to your desired degree of smoothness.
 Stir in the Half and Half or light cream.
 Taste and adjust salt and pepper if needed.